Collision-induced amplitude dynamics of pulses in linear waveguides with the generic nonlinear loss: Introduction

 \section{Introduction}

-Linear waves are widely studied and used in a variety of physical applications \cite{Whitham74, Boyd2008, Keller1979, Eckhoff84, Chen2016, Johnson2000}.
+Linear and nonlinear waves are widely studied and used in a variety of physical applications \cite{Whitham74, Boyd2008, Keller1979, Eckhoff84, Chen2016, Johnson2000}.
 In linear optical waveguides, the dynamics of pulses can be affected by nonlinear loss \cite{Boyd2008, Agrawal2007a}.
 Nonlinear loss arises in optical waveguides due to multiphoton absorption or gain/loss saturation \cite{Boyd2008, Agrawal2007a}.
 More specifically, the $(2m+1)-$order of loss can be a result of $(m+1)$-photon absorption in silicon waveguides \cite{Boyd2008}.
-The $M$-photon absorption with $2\le M \le 5$ has been the subject of intensively theoretical and experimental research in recent years due to a wide variety of potential applications, including lasing, material processing, and optical data storage, etc. \cite{Boyd2008, Yoshino2003, Agrawal2007a, Husko2013a, Husko2013b, Zheng2013, Loon2018, PNH2017}.
-Therefore, it is important to study the impact of nonlinear loss on the propagation and dynamics of pulses in linear and nonlinear waveguides.
-Recently, in \cite{PNH2017}, the authors found an expression for collision-induced amplitude shift in a fast collision between two pulses in linear waveguides in case of $m=1$, that is, in the presence of the weak cubic loss.
-Moreover, in this work, the authors also demonstrated that pulses in linear waveguides with weak cubic loss exhibit soliton-like behavior in fast two-pulse collisions.
-This made an interesting connection between the collision of two quasi-linear pulses with the one of two solitons of the nonlinear Schr\"odinger equation.
-However, so far, a comprehensive theoretical study of the effects of the $(2m+1)-$order of loss, for any $m \geq 1$, on two-pulse collisions in linear waveguides is still lacking.
+The $M$-photon absorption with $2\le M \le 5$ has been the subject of intensive theoretical and experimental research in recent years due to a wide variety of potential applications, including lasing, material processing, and optical data storage, etc. \cite{Boyd2008, Yoshino2003, Agrawal2007a, Husko2013a, Husko2013b, Zheng2013, Loon2018, PNH2017}.
+Therefore, it is very important to study the impact of nonlinear loss on the propagation and dynamics of pulses in linear and nonlinear waveguides.
+In nonlinear waveguides, the balance between the dispersion and the nonlinearity can form optical solitons \cite{Boyd2008}.
+The impacts of nonlinear loss on optical solitons were studied in several earlier papers, e.g. Refs. \cite{Agrawal2007a,Husko2013a,PCG2003, CP2005, PNC2010, PNG2014}.
+In particular, the expressions for collision-induced amplitude shift in a fast two-soliton collision in the presence of weak cubic loss and in the presence of the weakly generic nonlinear loss were set up and verified by numerical simulations in Refs. \cite{PNC2010} and \cite{PNG2014}, respectively.
+In these studies, the calculations were based on the shape-preserving and stability properties of the solitons.
+For these reasons, it was often claimed that conclusions drawn from analysis of soliton collisions cannot be applied to collisions between pulses of weakly perturbed linear systems, where the pulse shapes are not preserved during the collisions \cite{Boyd2008,PCG2003, CP2005, PNC2010, PNG2014}.